 In the 1970’s small brand sodas were absorbed or driven out of business by the big soda companies.
 Powerful trends such as shelving contracts with grocery stores pushed out other competition until all that was left was either Coke or Pepsi.
 However, the craft soda category, including organic and natural sodas, continues to turn the tables on big-league brands in a push that demonstrates that local markets are stronger than national markets.

 Small batch production and in-house craftsmanship draw on the pressures that push consumers toward organic and natural products.
 Consumers want organic and natural food options not only at grocery stores but at restaurants and from vending machines too.
 One has only to look at the expansion of vegetarian and vegan items on a menu to see the impact of consumers on local markets.
-Like the craft beer industry, craft soda is making an impact through restaurants and vending stations.
+Like the craft beer industry, craft soda is making an impact on restaurants and vending stations.
 They have also become a focus for the underaged participant at festivals, fairs, and local events.

 Festivals – A Market of their own